DeepSeek V4: Open-Weight Frontier at 1/7 the Cost

 | DeepSeek V4-Flash | 284B | 13B | 32T | 1M | 384K |

-That MIT license matters.
-Llama 4's release uses Meta's custom Community License, which restricts companies above 700 million monthly active users and is not OSI-approved as open source16.
+That MIT license still matters.
+Llama 4's release uses Meta's custom Community License, which restricts companies above 700 million monthly active users and is not OSI-approved as open source17.
 Some other open-weight releases (including Kimi K2.6) ship under "modified MIT" terms.
-DeepSeek choosing standard MIT — one of the most permissive widely-used open-source licenses — means V4 can be downloaded, fine-tuned, redistributed, and run commercially with no legal acrobatics.
+DeepSeek choosing standard MIT — one of the most permissive widely-used open-source licenses — means V4 weights can be downloaded, fine-tuned, redistributed, and run commercially with no legal acrobatics.

 Hybrid Attention Architecture: Why the Million-Token Window Is Cheaper